What is stamp duty?

 How to minimise stamp duty?

 Stamp duty will increase the total property purchase price.
-However, you may be eligible to reduce the amount you pay or may be able to avoid paying stamp duty altogether.
+However, if you’re a first home buyer, you may be eligible for a concession (pay a reduced rate) or exemption (avoid paying stamp duty).
 Each state has its own concessions and exemptions, but there are some common ones that you may want to be aware of.
+If you’re an investor or buying a home for the second time, you’ll pay full stamp duty unless you’re eligible for any other concessions/incentives on offer in the state/territory you are purchasing in – your solicitor, conveyancer or banker can help you to understand your options.

 First time buyer stamp duty